Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

       </div>
 ```

-You have a heading level three-element where you display the total number of pictures searched for using the `totalDogsSearched` value in state.
+You have a heading level three element where you display the total number of pictures searched for using the `totalDogsSearched` value in state.

 Next, show an animated progress bar if the `isLoading` value is set to ‘`true`’.

-Similarly, if isLoading is ‘`false`’, map over the `dogPictures` array in state, returning a new `DogCardInfo` component for each item in the array.
+Similarly, if `isLoading` is ‘`false`’, map over the `dogPictures` array in state, returning a new `DogCardInfo` component for each item in the array.
 This component is wrapped in a `div` with a ‘`column`’ class that will automatically render them side-by-side in the UI.

 ### The complete App.js file

-Here’s the complet `App` component:
+Here’s the complete **App.js**

-**App.js**

 ```
 import React, { useState, useEffect } from 'react';